 Standard Committee Response: We know that there is some controversy within the movement about this issue.
 We however decided to adopt the approach requested in the GA motion that said “Therefore, out-of-soil culture is to be refused in organic greenhouse production, apart from organic plants sold in pots or to be replanted in soil”.

+The removal of soil from the farm is prohibited.

 Comment David Gould, USA: Too broad – soil still stuck to my potatoes?
 Please specify in what ways soil should or should not leave the farm.